Overview of Banks in Spain

 Total assets: 383.19 billion euros (2017)

-Banco de Sabadell is the fifth-largest Spanish banking group and is composed of several banks, associated banks, brands, and subsidiaries.
+Banco de Sabadell is the fifth-largest Spanish banking group and is composed of several banks in Spain, associated banks, brands, and subsidiaries.
 It offers financial services to small and medium enterprises, as well as the upper class that is engaged in international trade.

 The bank was founded in 1881 by a group of 127 businessmen and traders from Sabadell to support local industries.
 Headquartered in Alicante, Spain, the universal bank operates a network of 2,767 domestic and 669 international branches, servicing 11.9 million customers as of 2016.